ozymotv/2CT/README.md

 ### Key Features:

-Configurable Settings: Easily customize the bot’s behavior through the config.json file, including network settings, color tolerance, and delay parameters.
++ Configurable Settings: Easily customize the bot’s behavior through the config.json file, including network settings, color tolerance, and delay parameters.

-Real-time Screen Capture: Utilizes mss for efficient screen capture of a small zone around the crosshair to minimize performance impact.
++ Real-time Screen Capture: Utilizes mss for efficient screen capture of a small zone around the crosshair to minimize performance impact.

-Color Detection: Detects the presence of specific target and scope colors within the capture zone to determine when to shoot.
++ Color Detection: Detects the presence of specific target and scope colors within the capture zone to determine when to shoot.

-Adjustable Trigger Delay: Fine-tune the bot’s shooting speed with adjustable delay settings to match different game requirements.
++ Adjustable Trigger Delay: Fine-tune the bot’s shooting speed with adjustable delay settings to match different game requirements.

-Keyboard Controls: Control the bot with simple hotkeys:
++ Keyboard Controls: Control the bot with simple hotkeys:
-Press F2 to exit the program.
-Press F3 to pause/continue the bot.
-Press F4 to reload the configuration.

 ### How It Works:

 + Initialization: The bot initializes by loading the configuration, setting up network communication with kmNet, and defining the screen capture zone.

-Screen Capture and Processing: Continuously captures a small portion of the screen around the crosshair, checking for specific colors that indicate a target or scoped-in state.
++ Screen Capture and Processing: Continuously captures a small portion of the screen around the crosshair, checking for specific colors that indicate a target or scoped-in state.

 + Trigger Mechanism: When both conditions (target detected and scoped-in) are met, the bot simulates a mouse click to shoot, with a customizable delay to mimic human reaction times.

-Keyboard Listener: Runs in a separate thread to allow the user to pause, reload the configuration, or exit the program using predefined hotkeys.
++ Keyboard Listener: Runs in a separate thread to allow the user to pause, reload the configuration, or exit the program using predefined hotkeys.

 ### Important Note: